kordless/swarm-ghost/README.md

 ### Video Walkthrough

-Here's another fine video guide I did.
-This one should have been short and sweet, but it wasn't either.
+Here's another fine video guide I did, but which is a little out of date.
+If you want backups working, you'll need to run the examples below.
+I'll have a new video up shortly.

 [![](https://raw.githubusercontent.com/kordless/swarm-ghost/master/assets/video.png)](https://vimeo.com/120735541)